joseambrosioo/chat_application/README.md

 ## Project Overview

-Chat Web App is a full-stack MERN platform enabling users to authenticate and chat with others.
+Chat Web App is a full-stack MERN platform that allows users to authenticate and chat with others.

 ## User Access